-Obtaining Singapore PR — short for permanent residence — is one way to take advantage of most benefits that come with citizenship, including the right to live in Singapore full-time, while avoiding some of the issues that come with citizenship in Singapore.
+Obtaining Singapore permanent residence is one way to take advantage of most benefits that come with citizenship, including the right to live in Singapore full-time, while avoiding some of the issues that come with citizenship in Singapore.

-For years, obtaining Singapore PR was easy.
-The country — which is currently celebrating “SG50”, its 50th birthday — was built on immigration and diversity.
+For years, obtaining Singapore permanent residence was easy.
+The country, which was built on immigration and diversity, celebrated its 58th birthday in 2023.
 English is the official language of Singapore, but the city-state is a mix of Chinese, Malaysians, Indians, and folks from all around the world.

 However, Singapore’s government has started to listen to frustrated Singapore natives who feel foreigners are taking their jobs and driving up prices on everything from real estate to certificates of entitlement to buy cars.

 As a result, moving to Singapore as a legal resident has become harder.
-However, getting in the country isn’t that hard if you have a decent business idea or millions of dollars to invest, but the rules have changed.
+However, getting into the country isn’t that hard if you have a decent business idea or multi-millions of dollars to invest, but the rules have changed.

 While that means you could qualify for citizenship in Singapore after eight or nine years, immigration authorities are making it harder to become a naturalized Singaporean and get the coveted citizenship as well.

-If you don’t mind the high cost of living in Singapore, here are several ways to become a Singapore resident, past and present:
+If you don’t mind the high cost of living in Singapore, here are several ways to become a Singapore resident:

 Singapore Employment Pass